According to a 2009 survey conducted by the Substance Abuse and Mental Health Administration (SAMHSA), after opiates, Xanax

 - Gastrointestinal distress

 In serious cases, symptoms begin with mild changes that are easy for the user to control, but as the hours drag on, the symptoms can grow more and more severe.
 They can even lead to visual hallucinations.
-A severe Xanax addiction can even lead to life-threatening seizures in the late stages of the withdrawal, making a medically supervised detox program the safest option.
+A severe Xanax addiction can even lead to life-threatening seizures in the late stages of the withdrawal, making a medically supervised detox program

 Learn more about Xanax detox centers and treatment programs to fit your needs.